Why writing your will matters and how to do it

 While most cases like this can be solved through mediation, hundreds of disputes end up in either the Family Court or the High Court each year.
 Contesting a will can be a complex, emotional and expensive process, so it's important to write your will with clear intentions or legal guidance to minimise the chances of disputes and ensure your wishes are followed after you’re gone.

 Life insurance is a tool available to you to protect or assist your family or loved ones in the event of your death.
 MAS can help you ensure you have adequate life insurance in place and ensure that the ownership structure is relevant and up to date with your current circumstances.
-If you are planning your estate of considering doing so, reach out to your MAS adviser to discuss how life insurance can play a part in this process.
+If you are planning your estate or considering doing so, reach out to your MAS adviser to discuss how life insurance can play a part in this process.

 This article provides general information only and is not intended to constitute financial or legal advice.